jmagrippis/react-googleyolo/README.md

 ### Automatic Retrieval

-In case the above seems like too much work, you may also provide a `clientId` string and an `onRetrieveSuccess` method to the `Provider`, and it will do the retrieve call for you, calling your method with the received credential!
+In case the above seems like too much work, you may also provide a `clientId` string and an `onRetrieveSuccess` method to the `Provider`.
+This will make it do the retrieve call for you, calling your method afterwards with the received credential!

 ```js
 return (